TimPrivat/ZSH-Config/README.md

 source <PathToCustomReposiory>/myconfig.sh
 ```

-to you ~/.zshrc file.
+to your ~/.zshrc file.

-This all allows you to further define environment variables.
+This allows you to further define environment variables.